CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Method

-\paragraph{Deployment advantages over spectrogram-domain separators.} In realistic pipelines, edge devices already run a codec and send {code streams}.
-Spectrogram models must \emph{decode $\to$ separate on $X$ $\to$ re-encode}, adding latency and energy; CodecSep \emph{masks in the codec domain} and can return separated code streams directly:
+In realistic pipelines, edge devices already run a codec and transmit code streams rather than raw audio.
+Traditional spectrogram-based $Spec(.)$ and waveform-based $Wave(.)$ separators, however, operate on the audio stream: they first convert audio to STFT or STFT-like representations (often via 1D convolutions), and then must \emph{decode $\to$ separate on $X$ $\to$ re-encode}, incurring additional latency and energy cost.
+In contrast, CodecSep performs \emph{masking directly in the codec domain} and can output code streams without any decode–re-encode cycle.